kusumsiri/docker_Image_expressjs_github_actions/README.md

-# CI/CD Pipeline with NodeJS Express application on Docker
+# Build Docker Images with Github Actions
+## Introduction
 An application that demonstrates how to use a CI/CD pipeline to automate the Docker image build process.

-### Introduction
+This creates an Express.js application image on Docker hub after committing the code to the repository.

-A [CI/CD pipeline](https://www.redhat.com/en/topics/devops/what-cicd-pipeline) is a series of steps that must be taken to deliver a new version of software.
-In this demonstration, a very simple NodeJS Express file is used as the software source.
+In this demonstration, a very simple Express.js file is used as the software source.

-### Install
+## Install
 If you intend to run the source code before building the docker image, the following commands can be used.
 > Note: This requires your computer to have a [Git client](https://git-scm.com/downloads/guis) and [NodeJS](https://nodejs.org/en/) installed.
 ```